olsonanl/p3_book/source/cli_intro.rst

 .. highlight:: shell

+In addition to the PATRIC web interface, we provide a command-line interface to the data in the PATRIC database.
+The command-line interface (or CLI) allows one to integrate PATRIC data with existing applications, to casually browse the data in text form, and to process batches of data queries or computational analyses using the PATRIC services.

+The CLI consists of two primary components: a set of executable command-line scripts and a Perl API module.
+The command-line scripts are typically written in Perl and make calls to the API module.
+In this chapter we will primarly focus on the scripting interface.

 Most of the PATRIC command line tools take as input a file containing a single column set or a tab-separated table and they output a modified table.
 The most common modification is the addition of one of